Vivaldi Sheet Music and Biography

 Antonio Vivaldi was an Italian composer and violinist of the Baroque period, as well as being a priest and teacher.
 He influenced many composers with his innovative use of Baroque music.

 Antonio was born on 4 March 1678.
-His father, Giovanni Battista Vivaldi, was originally a barber and later in 1685 became violinist to the San Marco Basilica in Venice.
+His father, Giovanni Battista Vivaldi, was originally a barber and later in 1685 became a violinist to the San Marco Basilica in Venice.
 Giovanni was Antonio’s primary teacher and the two of them toured Venice together.

-Vivaldi was acquainted with royalty and often commissioned to compose for special occasions.
+Vivaldi was acquainted with royalty and was often commissioned to compose for special occasions.
 The French ambassador to Venice commissioned Vivaldi to compose the cantata Gloria e Imeneo (RV687) to celebrate the wedding of Louis XV.

 - La Sena festeggiante (RV694) was commissioned by the French Embassy to celebrate the birth of the French royal princesses.

 - He dedicated Opus 9, La Cetra to Emperor Charles VI who gave Vivaldi the title of Knight, a gold medal, and an invitation to Vienna.

 - Vivaldi is most famous for his incredible Four Seasons.
 Here is a beautiful version of Part 1, Spring:

 - After his birth Vivaldi was immediately baptised, it is thought that this was due to an earthquake that took place in Venice that day or his ill health.

 - His asthma didn’t affect his violin playing but did prevent him from ever playing wind instruments.